 Most people are at least dimly aware that leather comes from the carcass of a dead animal, but here’s a lesser-known fact: leather is one of the most environmentally un-friendly products you could possibly purchase.

-The reason for this is because when an animal dies or is skinned alive, as is often the case, their flesh starts to decompose immediately.
+The reason for this is because when an animal dies, their flesh starts to decompose immediately.
 Therefore, a ton of toxic chemicals are required to prevent the hide from further decomposing.
 These toxins include aniline, cyanide, tannins, formaldehyde, chlorophenols, and hexavalent chromium salts – all of which find their way into the soil, air, and waterways.
 Carcinogenic particles, ammonia, and hydrogen sulfide are released into the air as the leather is being chemically treated.

-As if the toxicity resulting from tanning process wasn’t bad enough, it takes 20 times more energy to produce a fashion item made from leather than one made from synthetic materials.
+As if the toxicity resulting from tanning process wasn’t bad enough, it takes 20x more energy to produce a fashion item made from leather than one made from synthetic materials.

 The good news